Congratulations on seeking dental health and a beautiful smile at Saco River Dentistry!

-Option 3: CareCredit® or LendingTree®
+Option 3: Proceed Finance, CareCredit® or LendingTree®

 Dental/medical financing has become a very popular way to obtain higher levels of care.
-These two third-party financing options help patients in need get their care with comfortable payment schedules and reasonable interest rates.
+These three third-party financing options help patients in need get their care with comfortable payment schedules and reasonable interest rates.
 Rates and offers change over time, so we have included details below.
 It is very easy to sign up and our staff will be glad to help you with this.

 Option 4: DenVantage

 This company helps patients that are loyal to Saco River Dentistry by providing them with savings throughout the year.
 This is NOT an insurance plan, but it is ideal for those without an employee-sponsored plan.
 Instead, it’s an affordable monthly fee that gets a patient the usual preventative needs (2 cleanings, x-rays, and exams per year), in addition to discounts on many of the services that we provide.
 A good analogy would be the savings you see at Costco, Sam’s Club, or BJ’s Wholesale.
 See the PDF below for more information.
 There are a variety of plans that suit all of our patients’ needs.